A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsubsection{Normalizing the soliton structure}

 It is sufficient to prove Theorem \ref{thm:main} in the case that $\gt$ and $\ft$ are actually defined on $\Cc_{r_0}$ for some $r_0 > 0$, that is, when $(\Cc_{r_0}, \gt)$ is strongly asymptotic to $(\Cc, g)$.
-The first step then is to put the soliton structure $(\Cc_{r_0}, \gt, \ft)$ into a more canonical form.
-The hypotheses of Theorem \ref{thm:main} only explicitly constrain the asymptotic behavior of $\gt$, and (even with the normalizations implicit in \eqref{eq:grs}) do not fully determine $\Xt = \delt \ft$ nor imply, even, that the difference of $\Xt$ and $X = \nabla f$ vanishes at spatial infinity.
+Taking this as our starting point, our first concern is to put the entire soliton structure $(\Cc_{r_0}, \gt, \ft)$ into a canonical form.
+The hypotheses of Theorem \ref{thm:main} only explicitly constrain the asymptotic behavior of $\gt$, and, by themselves, do not even guarantee that the difference of $\Xt$ and $X = \nabla f$ tends to zero at infinity.

-At the same time, these hypotheses do not permit $\Xt$ much flexibility.
-In Proposition \ref{prop:xnorm} we first show that we can arrange for $\Xt - X$ to vanish to infinite order at infinity by pulling back $\gt$ and $\Xt$ by an appropriate translation on the Euclidean factor.
-Having made this adjustment, we show in Theorem \ref{thm:vfnormalization} that it is possible to construct a further injective diffeomorphism $\Phi: \Cc_{r_1}\to \Cc_{r_0}$ for some $r_1 > r_0$ such that $\Phi^*\Xt = X$ and for which $(\Cc_{r_1}, \Phi^*\gt)$ is still strongly asymptotic to $(\Cc, g)$.
-We postpone the details of the construction of the map $\Phi$ to Appendix \ref{app:normalization}.
+In Proposition \ref{prop:xnorm}, we first show that we can arrange for $\Xt - X$ to vanish to infinite order at infinity by pulling back $\gt$ and $\Xt$ by an appropriate translation on the Euclidean factor.
+We then show in Theorem \ref{thm:vfnormalization} that it is possible to construct a further injective diffeomorphism $\Phi: \Cc_{r_1}\to \Cc_{r_0}$ for some $r_1 > r_0$ such that $\Phi^*\Xt = X$ and for which $(\Cc_{r_1}, \Phi^*\gt)$ is still strongly asymptotic to $(\Cc, g)$.
+To ensure the latter property requires that we construct $\Phi$ with some care.
+We postpone the details of this construction (which are independent of the rest of the paper) to Appendix \ref{app:normalization}.